mulefish/SDET_tool_chrome_plugin/README.md

 DONE: find dom nodes with names
 TODO: find dom nodes with 'data' attributes
 TODO: find dom nodes that has accesibility features
+TODO: checkbox to toggle  between emitting to console and not emitting

 # Extention setup steps:
 Step 0: copy this code